-Instead of purchasing extended warranties, consider building your emergency fund to cover repair or replacement of these items as necessary.
+Instead of purchasing extended warranties, consider building your emergency fund to cover repair or replacement of these items, as necessary.

-Hopefully you have built your emergency fund.
+Hopefully, you have built your emergency fund.
 And hopefully you don’t need to dip into it to replace a $50 coffee pot.
 But what if it’s a $2,500 appliance that needs a $700 repair?

 That’s what your emergency fund is for.
-Considering that the extended warranty on that appliance probably would have cost nearly as much as the repair, it would be only after multiple repairs — multiple repairs not covered under the original manufacturer’s warranty — that the extended warranty would really have paid off.
+Considering that the extended warranty on that appliance would have cost almost as much as the repair, it would be only after multiple repairs — multiple repairs not covered under the original manufacturer’s warranty — that the extended warranty would really have paid off.